top of page

 DAT Cassette Tape

-The DAT Cassette Tape is 3.81 mm wide and looks like a mini VHS video tape.
-It is approximately half the size of an analog cassette tape at 73 mm × 54 mm × 10.5 mm.
-Similar to video tape, DAT can only be recorded or played in one direction.
-Many of the recorders and players can automatically rewind the cassette to the begin when it reaches the end.
+The DAT cassette tape, with a width of 3.81 mm, resembles a compact version of a VHS video tape.
+It is approximately half the size of a traditional analog cassette, measuring 73 mm × 54 mm × 10.5 mm.
+Similar to video tapes, DAT tapes can only be recorded or played in a single direction.
+Numerous recorders and players are equipped with the feature to automatically rewind the cassette to the starting point upon reaching the end.

 A broken DAT Cassette Tape